avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Java CI/Bug Analysis/Declarative-Bug-Analysis.md

-**6. Evaluate Output: Based on the console output provided below, we can infer that there are a few bugs present.**
+**6. Evaluate Output: Based on the console output provided below, we can infer that there are a few bugs present**

 ![image](https://github.com/Parasharam-Desai/working-repo/assets/156056709/a7d63f45-34fb-49e4-8612-a6058e857d98)